Top of Page

 Mission Statement

 The mission of CIPhER is to provide educational programs to develop the cybersecurity leaders, innovators, and researchers of tomorrow while creating novel solutions for difficult cybersecurity challenges today.
-The center will also provide resources and facilities that enable faculty, students, and partners to test and evaluate cybersecurity solutions and conduct leading-edge research, education, and community outreach in a range of cybersecurity areas.
+The center also provides resources and facilities that enable faculty, students, and industry/federal partners to test and evaluate cybersecurity solutions and conduct leading-edge research, education, and community outreach in a range of cybersecurity areas.

 NSU Overview